mohammadreza87/mystories/IMPLEMENTATION_CHECKLIST.md

-# MyStories - Implementation Checklist
+# Next Tale - Implementation Checklist

 ## Updates (current state)
 - Config now lives in `src/config/index.ts` with `src/config.ts` re-exporting it; skip the previous split/merge instructions and use that source moving forward.